-The Compensation Committee is mainly responsible for formulating assessment measures on the performance of duties for directors, organising the assessment on the performance of duties of Directors, putting forth proposals on remuneration distribution for Directors, putting forth proposals on remuneration distribution for Supervisors based on the performance assessment on Supervisors carried out by the Board of Supervisors, formulating and reviewing the assessment measures and compensation plans for senior management members and evaluating the performance and behaviours of senior management members.
-Our Compensation Committee consists of five directors, including Executive Director Mr. Gu Shu; and Independent Non-executive Directors Mr. Anthony Francis Neoh, Mr. Or Ching Fai, Mr. Shen Si and Mr. Yang Siu Shun Independent Non-executive Director Mr. Shen Si is the chairman of the committee.
+The compensation committee is mainly responsible for formulating assessment measures on the performance of duties for directors, organising the assessment of the performance of duties of directors, putting forth proposals on remuneration distribution for directors, putting forth proposals on remuneration distribution for supervisors based on the performance assessment of supervisors carried out by the board of supervisors, formulating and reviewing the assessment measures and compensation plans for senior management members and evaluating the performance and behaviours of senior management members.
+Our compensation committee consists of eight directors, including Executive Director Mr. Yi Huiman; Independent Non-executive Directors Mr. Or Ching Fai, Sir Malcolm Christopher McCarthy, Mr. Kenneth Patrick Chung, and Mr. Anthony Francis Neoh and Mr. Yang Siu Shun; and Non-executive Directors Ms. Wang Xiaoya and Mr. Fu Zhongjun.
+Independent Non-executive Director Mr. Anthony Francis Neoh is the chairman of the committee.